 2000 Freightliner Heavy Squad, this vehicle responds to all auto accidents as well as special rescue calls.
-It carries a full complement of extrication equipment (Jaws of Life), along with EMS equipment & other special rescue tools.
+It carries a full complement of extrication equipment (Jaws of Life), along with EMS equipment (state licensed) & other special rescue tools.
 1272 also has an extra advantage it has a fire pump and water tank, making this a multi-purpose use vehicle.
 Cost per hour for this unit = \$202.50.
 This vehicle is due for replacement in 2020 (with no reserve).

 2007 Polaris Ranger 6x6 is an added specialty to our fleet.
 Since DTFD covers a large portion of the Manistee National Forest, along with numerous miles of horse trails throughout our Township, the 6x6 can go places other normal vehicles can't.
-It has the ability to transport 1 patient from a remote area, as well as act as a recon vehicle on large woods or forest fires.
+It has the ability to transport 1 patient from a remote area, as well as fire suppression capabilities on large woods or forest fires.
 Cost per hour for this unit = \$10.50.
 (Replacement time is based on usage.)

-2009 Chevy Silverado, 1274 is our 1st response vehicle to all medical calls; it carries a full complement of EMS equipment, including an AED, 1274 also carries various rescue and firefighting equipment.
+2009 Chevy Silverado, 1274 is a State licensed medical response vehicle; it carries a full complement of EMS equipment, including an AED, 1274 also carries various rescue and firefighting equipment.
 Cost per hour for this unit = \$181.45.
 This vehicle is due for replacement in 7-8 years; mileage is a factor (with no reserve).

-The 14ft Zodiac boat is used for all water emergencies, our staff trains with the boat & water operations on a consistent basis due to the 5 lakes that are located in our primary response area.
+2015 Saturn 15ft inflatable boat, the boat is used for all water emergencies, our staff trains with the boat & water operations on a consistent basis due to the 7 lakes that are located in our primary response area, along with mutual aid requests.
 Cost per hour for this unit = \$28.11.
 Replacement of this unit is based on usage.